emoncms/emoncms/docs/SharedLinuxHostingInstall.md

 2) Download the emoncms zip file from:

+You may want to install one of the other branches of emoncms here, perhaps to try out a new feature set not yet available in the master branch.
+See the branch list and descriptions on the start page

 [https://github.com/emoncms/emoncms/archive/master.zip](https://github.com/emoncms/emoncms/archive/master.zip)

 Unzip to your shared server's public_html folder, rename the folder to emoncms.